Sea of Galilee Boat, Ginosar

 The Discovery of the Sea of Galilee Boat

-In 1986 the waters of the Sea of Galilee were at their lowest point, after a severe drought.
-Two members of Kibbutz Ginosar, a communal farm north of ancient Magdala, scouted the exposed shoreline and.
-Among others, they noticed an oval spot, shaped like a boat.
-An archaeological expedition that was called to the spot.
-They dug a probe that proved it was indeed an ancient wooden vessel, whose size fits a function of fishing.
-Slowly and carefully, the archaeologists revealed the fragile remains of the whole boat and moved it for safety and conservation.
+In 1986, the Sea of Galilee waters were at their lowest point after a severe drought.
+Two members of Kibbutz Ginosar, a communal farm north of ancient Magdala, scouted the exposed shoreline.
+Among others, they noticed nails and an oval spot shaped like a boat.
+An archaeological expedition dug a probe that proved it was an ancient wooden vessel whose size and shape fit a fishing function.
+Slowly and carefully, the expedition revealed the fragile remains of the whole boat and moved it for safety and conservation.

 Dating and Conserving the Boat

-A cooking pot found outside the prow, an oil lamp, and a few coins, were all dated to the first century.
-Later, Carbon 14 tests of the wood verified that this was indeed the age of the vessel.
-Dating a fishing vessel from the Sea of Galilee to the time of Jesus became headlines all around the world.
-A decision was made to conserve and present the boat to the public near its finding spot.
-For nine years the boat was soaked in a saline which replaced the water with synthetic wax.
-Completing the process, the boat was placed for permanent display in a museum at Kibbutz Ginosar.
+A cooking pot outside the prow and an oil lamp dated to the first century.
+Later, Carbon 14 tests of the wood verified the vessel’s age.
+Dating a fishing vessel from the Sea of Galilee to the time of Jesus became headlines worldwide.
+The state decided to conserve and present the boat to the public near its finding spot.
+In a nine-year chemical process, synthetic wax replaced the mud and water, enabling a display of the ship to the public.

 A study of the wood proved that several different types of wood were used in the construction and maintenance of the boat.
-It was manufactured with beams of Cedar from Lebanon, but later repaired with trees common in the Galilee.
-It seems that the boat had been repaired many times before being left to rot in the mud along the western shore of the Sea of Galilee.
-Some parts were deliberately removed, probably to be reused.
-Abandoning an old boat is common, also today, but the fact that the boat did not disband is truly amazing.
-Yet the reason it fascinates the Christian world is the possibility that it may have been used by Jesus and/or his Disciples.
+Cedar beams were its primary source, but repairs were done with trees common in Galilee.
+After several repairs, the owners abandoned the ship, removing the oars and the mast that could be reused.
+Abandoning an old boat is expected, but the fact that the vessel did not disband is genuinely remarkable.
+Yet the reason it fascinates the Christian world is the possibility that Jesus and his Disciples may have used it.

-Both Carbon 14 tests, and artifacts found nearby, prove that the fishing boat was in use in the time of Jesus.
-Found near Ginosar, some of suggested to link it the famous even of Jesus calming the Sea of Galilee, as at the end they anchored at “Gennesareth” (Mark 6:48-50).
+Carbon 14 tests and artifacts found nearby prove that the fishing boat operated in the time of Jesus.
+Found near Ginosar, some suggested linking it to the famous event of Jesus calming the Sea of Galilee, as at the end they anchored at “Gennesareth” (Mark 6:48-50; cf. Matthew 14).
+Perhaps the storm damaged this old boat, and they decided to abandon it?
+There is no way of proving it, but this possibility is mind-boggling.

 Touring the Sea of Galilee Boat

-The boat is on permanent display at Yigal Alon Museum, in Kibbutz Ginosar.
-A 10 minutes video presents the discovery, and many plaques around the boat provide further explanations.
-The museum also runs an exhibition on the history of the Kibbutz, and the Zionist settlement and development around the Sea of Galilee.
-It also operates a big and popular souvenir shop and Christian-themed sails on the Sea of Galilee.
+The boat is permanently displayed at the Yigal Alon Museum in Kibbutz Ginosar.
+A 10-minute video presents the discovery, and many plaques around the boat provide further explanations.
+The museum also runs an exhibition on the history of the Kibbutz and the Zionist settlement and development around the Sea of Galilee.
+It also operates a prominent and popular souvenir shop and Christian-themed sails on the Sea of Galilee.

 A visit to the Sea of Galilee Boat can be combined with a guided day tour of the Galilee.